 Smell of the future

 Brooks, a Ph.D. at the University of Chicago Human-Computer Integration Lab, focuses on the shape of the technology to come.
-And, at least based on this recent experiment, one form the technology could take is a sort of magnetic nose ring that produces odors electronically.
+And, at least according to this recent experiment, one form the technology could take is a sort of magnetic nose ring that produces odors electronically.
 Here is the paper describing the study and development done.

 The tiny battery-powered wearable device can detect when you inhale, and uses its electrodes to stimulate the nasal septum (the small piece of cartilage in the nose that separates the nostrils).
 The Chicago team's device has no actual chemical stimulation.
 The wearer is not actually smelling outside odors - they are simply tickling one of the nerve groups associated with smell in a way that makes them think they smell.